 There are hundreds of sextortion victims annually in Luxembourg… Will you be the next one?
-Have you ever received an e-mail stating that the sender knows your password?
-What is more, your password is shown in your e-mail?
-Pretty scary, right?

 Generally speaking, sextortion is a type of extortion involving sexual material.
 This cybercrime is a growing concern, can affect anyone, and the majority of cases become unreported since the victims are too embarrassed to act in any way.

 Please note that this is an opportunistic attack, and you did not get hacked!
 Don’t worry and follow the instructions described in the section ‘What should I do?’

 Usually, the victim receives a malicious e-mail explaining that one’s PC has been compromised by a remote access malware.
 The scam message also states that the malware has activated your webcam of your PC and recorded a compromising video clip about you…

 The attackers claim that you should pay a ransom, usually in cryptocurrencies such as Bitcoin, in order to get the video destroyed – refusing to do so would lead to the attackers spreading the video to all of your contacts.

 When you receive a mail from ‘Amazon’ stating that your order arrived (even if you have not ordered anything), do you open the letter?
 Do you think that this e-mail contains valid and very important information to you?
 If you do not have a webcam, how anyone could record a video clip about you?

 If an attacker has obtained your password, it was likely collected from one of the major online servers after a data leak.
 Check whether your e-mail address is listed on the ‘Have I been Pwned?’ website or not.

 As often, it’s money.
 The attackers are trying to get bitcoins in return for not spreading some secrets they claim to have obtained.